Glossary contains the abbreviations, acronyms, and some other terms used throughout the API documentation.

 - Dual-Tone Multi-Frequency.
 A telecommunication signaling system using the voice-frequency band over telephone lines between telephone equipment and other communications devices and switching centers.
 DTMF is also known in the UK as MF4.
 Generally speaking, it is the signal that is generated when a user presses an ordinary telephone’s touch keys.

 - An international standard that defines a numbering plan for the worldwide public switched telephone network and some other data networks.
-The phone numbers in E.164 format must contain only digits (15 digits maximum, which can be prefixed by the
+The phone numbers in the E.164 format must contain only digits (15 digits maximum, which can be prefixed by the

 +sign) split as follows: